Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Methodology and theory for multiple change points

-The main idea of seeded binary segmentation (SeedBS, \citealp{SeedBS}) is to apply searching for a single change point in various intervals with the hope that some of these intervals contain only a single change point, where the detection is ``easy''.
-While the best split point in each interval is a candidate, the decision which candidates to declare finally as a change points depends on a subsequent selection step.
-The intervals are called seeded intervals and they are constructed deterministically (see Definition~\ref{def:seeded_intervals}).
-SeedBS is thus very similar to wild binary segmentation (WBS, \citealp{Fryzlewicz_WBS}) and the narrowest over threshold method (NOT, \citealp{Baranowski}).
-The latter two procedures use random intervals instead of the deterministic ones as intervals which in general leads to total length and number of considered intervals to be larger and thus computationally more expensive.
+{Obviously, the extension of optimistic searches to multiple change points is not straight-forward.} Here we adopt the idea of Seeded Binary Segmentation (SeedBS, \cite{SeedBS}), which searches for a single change point in various intervals with the hope that some of these intervals contain only a single change point, where the detection is ``easy''.
+While the best split point in each interval is a candidate, the decision which candidates to declare finally as change points depends on a subsequent selection step.
+The intervals are called seeded intervals and they are constructed deterministically (see \cref{def:seeded_intervals} below).
+SeedBS is thus very similar to wild binary segmentation (WBS, \cite{Fryzlewicz_WBS}) and the narrowest over threshold method \cite{Baranowski}.
+The latter two procedures use random intervals instead of the deterministic ones and in general leads to total length and number of considered intervals to be larger and thus computationally more expensive.